Elsa von Brabant: Legend

 Elsa von Brabant is the only daughter of Duke Gottfried von Brabant.
 Shortly before he dies, he lets his vassal, Count Friedrich von Telramund, swear allegiance to his daughter Elsa for the future.
 After Gottfried's death, Elsa officially becomes confirmed as duchess.
 At Elsa's inauguration ceremony, Telramund staged a public scandal by not swearing vassal loyalty as promised, but claiming that the deceased Gottfried had made him husband of Elsa and thus the new Count of Brabant.
 Although Elsa contradicts him, he sticks to his version.
 Since there is now testimony against testimony, the emperor is called as an arbitrator, who is supposed to solve the problem with a verdict.

 On the day of judgment appointed by the emperor, Elsa and Telramund accuse each other of lying.
 The emperor does not want to decide and asks the two to accept what is known as a divine judgment, which in this case consists of a duel.
 Since Talramund is an experienced knight, but as a woman Elsa is not trained in the knightly arts, the fight seems to have already been decided.

 But then a boat appears with a knight in full armor that is being pulled by a swan.
 The knight offers to fight in place of Elsa if she promises never to ask for his name.
 He introduces himself to the emperor as Lohengrin.
 The emperor and Elsa accept his conditions in front of an audience.
 Telramund is defeated in a duel and expelled from the country.
 Elsa and Lohengrin marry with the emperor's blessing, Lohengrin receives the title of Count of Brabant and becomes a vassal of the emperor.
 After a few years there is a festival at which the emperor is also present.
 An old acquaintance of Telramund arouses in Elsa doubts about Lohengrin's integrity and suspects him of a connection with the devil.

 Elsa is now plagued by doubts and begins to torment Lohengrin with questions about his origins.
 Eventually he gives in and publicly declares that he is a Knight Templar, a son of Parzival, the keeper of the Holy Grail.
 His job is to help rulers in distress, in the case of Elsa as the rightful Duchess of Brabant.
 When Elsa questions about his origin, he entrusts his two children to the care of the emperor, gets into his boat, and drives away.

 Elsa of Brabant in the opera

 Richard Wagner turned the Lohengrin material into an opera and wrote the libretto himself.
 The premiere took place in 1850 at the Deutsches Theater in Weimar under the direction of Franz Liszt.
-The role of Elsa was occupied by the 23-year-old Rosa Aghte.
+The role of Elsa was occupied by the 23-year-old Rosa Agthe.
 The role of Elsa is one of the largest and most demanding for soprano in the opera literature.
 After Rosa Agthe, she was embodied by Maria Müller, Lotte Lehmann, Elisabeth Grümmer, Gundula Janowitz, and Leonie Rysanek, among others.